DachengLi1/spacy_ray_nccl/README.md

 # spacy_ray_collective
-This github is inherited from spacy-ray (dev branch).
-It trains model using the new collective calls available in current ray-1.2-dev, replacing the original get(), set() usage in spacy-ray.
-The runtime comparison for 1000 update using spacy pipeline = ["tok2vec", "ner"]: <br />
+This github is inherited from spacy-ray (dev branch). <br />
+It trains model using the new collective calls available in current ray-1.2-dev, replacing the original get(), set() usage in spacy-ray. <br />
+The runtime comparison for 1000 update using spacy pipeline = ["tok2vec", "ner"] is showed below: <br />

     | Comparison    | spacy-ray     | spacy-ray-nccl |  ratio  |
     | ------------- | ------------- | -------------- | ------- |